em-eight/aipg/README.md

 ```
 ./aipg Udiv.idiom
 ```
-which will generate `Udiv.cpp` and `Udiv.hpp` for you.
-You can now use those files to parse your binary, for example:
+which will generate `Udiv.hpp` for you.
+You can now include that file and use it to parse your binary, for example:
 ```cpp
 #include <iostream>
 #include "opcode/ppc.h"